CipherStrike-code/BSC-in-ICT-SUSS-/Year 1 Sem 1/ICT114 Computer Architecture/2. Systems Architecture and Processor Technology.md/Part 2: Processor Technology.md

 - Execution Cycle
   - Data movement instrucitons are executed by the control unit
   - Computation and comparison instructions are executed by the ALU in response to a control signal from the control unit.
-Data inputs flow from registers thorugh processing circuitry and the output(s) flows to one or more registers.
+Data inputs flow from registers through processing circuitry and the output(s) flows to one or more registers.

 <p align="center">
   <img width="529" height="480" alt="image" src="https://github.com/user-attachments/assets/8cb43d8e-1fd7-4eb2-bdd5-73a626811163" /><br>